oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 ### Comments and Discussion

-Add a link to the "discussion" tab associated with your page.
-This provides the ability to have ongoing comments or conversation without bogging down the main feature page

 ### Open Issues

 Issues that we haven't decided how to take care of yet.
 These are issues that we need to resolve and change this document accordingly.